-Airport slots are the planned landing and/or takeoff time slots with necessary airport equipment and terminals which enabling an airplane and passengers to be received and dispatched.
-By nature a slot is closest to the notion of "lease", but as opposed to lease agreements, slots are not allocated based on an agreement and are not subject to any usage fees 1.
+Airport slots are planned landing and/or takeoff time slots with necessary airport equipment and terminals enabling an airplane and passengers to be received and dispatched.
+By nature a slot is closest to the notion of "lease", but as opposed to lease agreements, slots are not allocated based on an agreement and are not subject to any usage fees.
+Examples where slot fees have to be paid are very rare.

 A slot at an airport is issued by an airport operator.
 A slot may be requested for a day, a specific period or an entire season (summer or winter).
 Negotiations regarding slots take place in advance, so for instance at the end of one winter season slots are agreed upon for the following winter season.
 Slots are allocated during negotiations which take place by way of e-mail correspondence, and when some progress is made with respect to allocation of slots, the final agreement on allocation is made at a conference in the presence of air carrier representatives.

-At airports in non-EU countries slots are allocated by the airports themselves based on guidelines given by IATA.
+At the airports in non-EU countries slots are allocated by the airlines themselves based on guidelines given by IATA.
 In EU counties slots are allocated in accordance with Community Regulation 95/93 dated 18 January, 1993, on common rules for allocating slots at Community airports.
 There are also special rules with regard to time restrictions such as the "use it or lose it" rule.

-Rules for allocating slots in non-EU countries.
+Rules for allocating slots in non-EU countries

-Slots outside of the EU are allocated by the airlines themselves, according to guidelines given by IATA.
+Slots outside the EU are allocated by the airlines themselves, according to guidelines given by IATA.